garro95/priority-queue/README.rst

 Changes
 -------

+* 0.4.2 Improved performance using some unsafe code in the implementation.
 * 0.4.1 Support for serde when compiled with `--features serde`. serde marked as optional and serde-test as dev-dipendency.
   Now compiling the crate won't download and compile also serde-test, neither serde if not needed.